itsMig/D4Xgui/paper/paper.md

 For D4Xgui, we implemented the methodology proposed by @Fiebig_2021 and later refined by @Bernecker_2023.
 The PBL (i.e., the negative signal arising from secondary electrons) is continuously monitored at half mass cup m/z$_{47.5}$, and subtracted from m/z$_{47}$, m/z$_{48}$ and m/z$_{49}$ intensities after scaling the m/z$_{47.5}$ intensity by cup-specific scaling factors utilizing an optimizer algorithm.
 Optimal scaling factors are determined iteratively based on the prerequisite that PBL-corrected $\delta^{i}$ and $\Delta_{i}$ values (vs reference gas) obtained for CO$_2$ gases or carbonates equilibrated at a given temperature should be characterized by slopes closest to zero if plotted against each other [@Fiebig_2021; @Bernecker_2023].
-These pre-processed data can be stored in the {\verb+pre_replicates+} table, where they will be accessible for future processing.
+These pre-processed data can be stored in the `pre_replicates` table, where they will be accessible for future processing.

 Pre-processed carbonate clumped isotope data ($\delta^{45}$-$\delta^{49}$) is finally standardized relative to equilibrated gas- and/or carbonate-anchors of well-defined $\Delta_{i}$ compositions [e.g., @Wang_2004; @Petersen_2019; @Fiebig_2024; @Bernasconi_2021].
 For this step, the optimized correction algorithm implemented for D47crunch is used, which is outlined in detail by @Daeron_2021.